kyma-project/istio/docs/contributor/adr/0009-egress-gateway.md

 ## Consequences

-The Istio CustomResource API will be extended by configuration related to egressGateway.
-The `components` section will now include additional `egressGateway` field, that will contain a boolean `enabled` flag, as well as configuration for `KubernetesResourcesSpec(k8s)`.
+The Istio CR API will be extended with configuration related to `egressGateway`.
+The `components` section will now include an additional `egressGateway` field containing a boolean `enabled` flag as well as configuration for `KubernetesResourcesSpec(k8s)`.
 The `k8s` configuration will have the exact same structure as for `ingressGateway`.

 This results in the folowing Go structure: